 Under the pseudonym ‘christopher rye‘, Chris is a songwriter, session rock guitarist, and freelance electronic music producer working with up-and-coming artists in Brighton.

-Several of his songs have received radio airplay.
+Several of his solo songs have received radio airplay.
 ‘Rainy Night Sunday’ and ‘Big Sky!
 Keep Turning’ both received multiple plays on BBC 6Music, with the support of presenter Tom Robinson, who described ‘Rainy Night Sunday’ as “a classic” and “a favourite of this show”, giving it 10 out of 10 and comparing it to the Blue Nile.